vinamra57/gitstory/README.md

 /docs/         →  Milestone write-ups and final report PDFs /tests/        →  Unit and integration tests
-README.md      →  Project overview and setup instructions
+README.md      →  Project overview and setup instructions DEV_DOC.md     →  Guidelines for developers looking to contribute to GitStory

 ```